 - Any product configured with a Setup Cost

 - Any product configured to be a Donation Product

 - Parent products (products with Enable Options Inventory Control or Enable Multi Child Add To Cart selected)

 - Any product with 0 or fewer stock available if Display Stock Status (formerly Config_EnableDisplayStockStatus) is enabled*

-- Any child product with 0 or fewer in the Stock Status field if Do Not Allow Backorders is enabled/checked on the product
+- Any child product with 0 or fewer in the Stock Status field, if Do Not Allow Backorders is also enabled/checked on the product

 You can find a list of Google Product Category examples here.

 As of September 22, 2011, there are additional fields required by Google for products to be posted successfully to Google Product Searches.
 To learn more about Google’s Required and Recommended fields, see Google’s Products Feed Specifications and their simplified table on the Summary of Attribute Requirements.